What is an Event Planner?

-An event planner (also known as a meeting and/or convention planner) is someone who coordinates all aspects of professional meetings and events.
+Not to be confused with a wedding planner, an event planner (also known as a meeting and/or convention planner) is someone who coordinates all aspects of professional meetings and events.
 They often choose meeting locations, arrange transportation, and coordinate many other details.

 What does an Event Planner do?

 Whether it is an educational conference or business convention, meetings and events bring people together for a common purpose.
 Meeting, convention, and event planners work to ensure that this purpose is achieved seamlessly.